 "Sun tan lotions may, given time, start to separate and become less effective, so it's always worth noting down on the bottle when it was first opened."

-They also recommend storing your sun lotion in a cool, dark place, and avoiding leaving it in direct sunlight when it's in use.
-For the latest roundup of deals, plus reviews and safety tips, see the Sun Cream Deals page.
+It also recommends storing your sun lotion in a cool, dark place, and avoiding leaving it in direct sunlight when it's in use.

 Get Martin's Free Money Tips Email!